 One of my regular writing habits is to continue posting articles on Postcards from Mississippi, a blog I created when I moved here.
 I hope you check it out.
-The most recent post is about the people of substance I just mentioned, as well as the gentle way in which February is giving way to March and how you can almost feel Spring pushing its way into winter.
+The most recent post is about the renovations on Cliff's house.
+Check it out..

 Another of my regular activities is to attend the Writer's Guild writers' group at the Columbus Arts Council, every second Tuesday of the month.
-And as I meet more people and get settled into the social fabric of the town, I'm able to invite more people to the writers' group.
-Just this month, three new writers will be coming to the meeting.
+This month (May), in lieu of the regular writers' group there will be a creative writing workshop at the Arts Council building.